-- CBV total blood volume in the selected area of the brain tissue.
+- CBV is the total blood volume in the selected area of the brain tissue.
 This concept includes blood both in capillaries and in larger vessels arteries, arterioles, venules and veins.
-This indicator is measured in milliliters of blood per 100 g of medulla (ml / 100 g); CBV is a functional parameter that reflects the mechanisms of autoregulation a change in the diameter of blood vessels; - CBF the rate of passage of a certain volume of blood through a given volume of brain tissue per unit of time.
-CBF is measured in milliliters of blood per 100 g of medulla per minute (ml/100 g min.); is the most significant indicator of cerebral perfusion.
+This indicator is measured in milliliters of blood per 100 g of medulla (ml / 100 g); CBV is a functional parameter that reflects the mechanisms of autoregulation changes in vessel diameter; - CBF is the rate of passage of a certain volume of blood through a given volume of brain tissue per unit of time.
+CBF is measured in milliliters of blood per 100 g of brain matter per minute (mL/100 g min); is the most significant indicator of cerebral perfusion.
 The stability of the CBF index is maintained by the mechanisms of autoregulation, manifested in a change in the diameter of cerebral vessels depending on the level of systemic arterial pressure.
-So, at the limit of autoregulation mechanisms in case of pathological changes in blood pressure, the CBF index may decrease [4]; - MTT the average time for which the blood passes through the vascular bed of the selected area of the brain tissue, measured in seconds (s).
-This indicator has limited specificity, since its lengthening can be caused by significant stenosis of the main arteries of the neck and head, as well as vasospasm [3].
+Thus, at the limit of autoregulation mechanisms in pathological changes in blood pressure, the CBF index may decrease [34]; - MTT is the average time during which blood passes through the vascular bed of a selected area of brain tissue, measured in seconds (s).
+This indicator has limited specificity, since its lengthening may be due to significant stenosis of the main arteries of the neck and head, as well as vasospasm [34].

-In addition to CBF, CBV and MTT, the time to peak concentration of the contrast agent (time to peak, TTP) can also be calculated.
-TTR is a complex indicator consisting of two parts: the time of receipt of a contrast agent from the cubital vein to the brain and from the beginning of the entry of this substance into the brain to its maximum concentration in the studied areas of the brain.
+the time to peak contrast agent concentration can also be calculated (time to peak, TTR).
+TTR is a complex indicator consisting of two parts: the time of arrival of a contrast agent from the cubital vein to the brain and from the beginning of the entry of this substance into the brain to its maximum concentration in the studied areas of the brain.
 The first component directly depends on the inotropic and chronotropic functions of the heart.
-TTR is more sensitive to changes in the activity of the left hemisphere than the right.
+TTR is more sensitive to changes in activity in the left hemisphere than in the right.

-Tissue blood flow is estimated from maps built for each of the parameters, as well as from their absolute and relative [5] values in the corresponding areas of the brain.
+Tissue blood flow is assessed using the maps constructed for each of the parameters, as well as their absolute and relative [35] values in the corresponding areas of the brain.